 SolarSPELL is a Solar Powered Educational Learning Library.

-To date, SolarSPELL team members have traveled to FSM, Vanuatu, Tonga, and Samoa in 2015-2017 to carry out training with the Peace Corps volunteers and deploy the first 200+ SPELL libraries—but that is just the first step!
-Our project incorporates feedback from the field into ongoing improvements, as we look to expand and scale across the Pacific Islands, and beyond, in the coming years.
+To date, SolarSPELL team members have traveled across the Pacific and East Africa to carry out training with local teachers, health care workers, and Peace Corps volunteers to deploy the first 365+ SPELL libraries—but that is just the first step!
+Our project incorporates feedback from the field into ongoing improvements, as we look to expand in the coming years.

 Why it’s needed